HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

 ## Motivation

-GC-MS and LC-MS metabolomics experiments seek to resolve "features", i.e., species that have distinct chromatographic retention time ("rt") and (after ionization) mass-to-charge ratio ("m/z" or "mz").
+LC-MS metabolomics experiments seek to resolve "features", i.e., species that have distinct chromatographic retention time ("rt") and (after ionization) mass-to-charge ratio ("*m/z*" or "mz").
 (If a chemical is fragmented or may have a variety of adducts, several features will result.)
-Data for a sample are collected as mass-spectral intensities, each of which is associated with a position on a 2D plane with dimensions of rt and m/z.
+Data for a sample are collected as mass-spectral intensities, each of which is associated with a position on a 2D plane with dimensions of rt and *m/z*.
 Ideally, features would be sufficiently reproducible among sample-runs to distinguish features that are similar among samples from those that differ in location or intensity.

-The chromatographic retention time for a species can vary from one chromatography run to the next.
+For liquid chromatography, the retention time for a species can vary considerably from one chromatography run to the next.
 The Workflow4Metabolomics suite of Galaxy tools (W4M, [Giacomoni *et al.*, 2014, Guitton *et al.* 2017]) uses the XCMS preprocessing tools [Smith *et al.*, 2006] for "retention-time correction" to